-The ETOPS operations manual supplement or its equivalent material in the operations manual, and any subsequent amendments, are subject to approval by the Competent Authority.
+The ETOPS operations manual Operations Manual supplement or its equivalent material in the Operations Manual operations manual, and any subsequent amendments, are subject to approval by the competent authority Competent Authority.

-The Authority will review the actual ETOPS in-service operation.
+The Aauthority will review the actual ETOPS in-service operation.
 Amendments to the Operations Manual may be required as a result.
 Operators should provide information for and participate in such reviews, with reference to the (S)TC holder where necessary.
 The information resulting from these reviews should be used to modify or update flight crew training programmes, operations manuals and checklists, as necessary.

-An example outline of ETOPS Operations Manual Supplement content is provided in Appendix 7 to this AMC.
+An example outline of ETOPS Operations Manual supplement content is provided in Appendix 7 to this AMC.